Smartpedia: The 0/100 rule helps to determine the degree of completion of activities. Before acceptance the value is 0, after acceptance it is 100.

-Determine the degree of progress
+Determine the degree of progress with the 0/100 rule

 The 0/100 rule is used to valuate work packages, operations or projects with regard to their percentage of completion.
 DIN 69901-5 defines project progress as the comparison of two statuses in a project, whereby the planned goals are compared with the respective situation.
 The 0/100 rule prevents the estimation of the percentage of completion from making too positive a statement about the progress of the project.
 As long as a process is not successfully completed, the progress is evaluated with 0.
 Only after successful acceptance are 100% of the planned costs of the activity assigned to the earned value.
 The 0/100 rule is therefore also considered a conservative and reliable method for evaluating project progress.
 In addition to the 0/100 rule, the 20/80 rule or the 50/50 rule are also used; the target/actual comparisons and possible project forecasts vary accordingly.